qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 <aside role="status">You likely want to select a specific <a href="#shard-transfer-method">shard transfer method</a> to get desired performance and guarantees.</aside>

-After the transfer is initiated, the service will keep both copies of the shard in sync until the transfer is complete.
-It will also make sure the transferred shard indexing process is keeping up before performing a final switch.
-This way, Qdrant ensures that there will be no degradation in performance at the end of the transfer.
-Once the transfer is completed, the old shard is deleted from the original node.
+After the transfer is initiated, the service will process it based on the used [transfer method](#shard-transfer-method) keeping both shards in sync.
+Once the transfer is completed, the old shard is deleted from the source node.

 In case you want to downscale the cluster, you can move all shards away from a peer and then remove the peer using the [remove peer API](https://qdrant.github.io/qdrant/redoc/index.html#tag/cluster/operation/remove_peer).